Azure/azure-powershell/documentation/Using-Azure-TestFramework.md

 	1. This starts VS Dev command prompt in PowerShell
 2. Import module that helps in performing basic repository tasks
 	1. Import-Module Repo-Tasks.psd1
-	2. Type Get-Commands -Module Repo-Tasks to see list of cmdlets
+	2. Type Get-Command -Module Repo-Tasks to see list of cmdlets
 	3. Get-Help <CommandName> to get help on individual commands.

 ## 2. Acquiring TestFramework